MuazSalah/SPIFlashMemory/README.md

 (Tutorial PDF is added on the repository for reference)

-I have modified the code so that I can send a simple string and readback a simple string, hiding all the ascii encoding and hexa world
+I have modified the code so that I can send a simple character and readback a simple character, hiding all the ascii encoding and hexa world

 ## Description